fortrabbit/help/docs/rsync.md

 total size ...
 ```

-Although it marks the folder `wp-content/themes/your-theme/`, as there have been changes (the removal of `404.php`), but no changes which `rsync` is gonna apply.
-Now, running with the `--delete` option, then the file will be removed from destination. **This is a feature, not a bug**, meaning: `rsync` won't let you down by deleting files without your say-so.
-Either way, the first delete run, as always, using the condensed form `-n` of the `--dry-run` option, will show you exactly what would be deleted:
+Although it marks the folder `wp-content/themes/your-theme/`, as if there have been changes (the removal of `404.php`), rsync will not apply any changes.
+Now, if you run it with the `--delete` option, the file will be removed from the destination. **This is a feature, not a bug**, meaning: `rsync` won't let you down by deleting files without your say-so.
+Either way, on the first delete run, as always, use the condensed form `-n` of the `--dry-run` option, to show you exactly what would be deleted:

 ```bash
 $ rsync -avn --delete ./ {{app-name}}@deploy.{{region}}.frbit.com:~/